hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 5. Commit better quality code (automated).
 6. Synchronise code to remote main branch (automated).

 This is still my individual workflow at the moment when not working with other developers.
 This is so much faster and of higher quality than what I was doing just 2 days ago.
 Next, to protect myself and others I want to investigate how to perform testing before allowing merging into main, to hopefully safely meet the goal of trunk based development!
 Those over at [Trunk](https://trunk.io/){:target="\_blank"} have definitely made this journey a lot easier!
+I highly recommend checking out the [docs](https://docs.trunk.io/){:target="\_blank"} over at [Trunk](https://trunk.io/){:target="\_blank"} as I am just scratching the surface on what is possible.

 ## Mega Tidy Commit Example